Romania presidency shatters EU line on Jerusalem

 "These moves are unilateral and illegal.
 They contribute to igniting the region to satisfy the Trump administration and the rising right in the world," Saeb Erekat, the secretary-general of the Palestine Liberation Organisation, said.

-Romania and the US were using the "language of the jungle and extremism at the expense of the rule of law," he added.
+Romania and the US were guilty of "extremism at the expense of the rule of law," he added.

-Mogherini, last April, had also said that Jerusalem non-recognition was "the consolidated European Union position that has always been built on the common position of member states".

 Broader EU split?

+Mogherini, last April, had said that Jerusalem non-recognition was "the consolidated European Union position that has always been built on the common position of member states".

-But Romania's shift marked a broader split on the EU's Middle East policy.
+But Dancila's announcement marked a broader split in EU Middle East policy.

-Bulgaria, the Czech Republic, and Hungary are also opening lower-level diplomatic missions in Jerusalem in an echo of Trump's move.
+Bulgaria, the Czech Republic, and Hungary are also opening lower-level diplomatic missions in Jerusalem in echoes of Trump's move.

-Hungary has vetoed joint EU statements on Israel and internal EU discussion of Israel's occupation regime.

-The wider pro-Israel EU bloc includes Croatia, the Czech Republic, Hungary, Latvia, Poland, and Romania, who declined declined to joint the EU line on Trump at the UN last year.
+Croatia, the Czech Republic, Hungary, Latvia, Poland, and Romania declined to join the EU line on Trump's embassy move at the UN last year.

+And Hungary has vetoed joint EU statements on Israel as well as internal EU discussion of Israel's occupation regime.

+Israel conquered East Jerusalem in the Six-Day war against Arab states in 1967 in which it also occupied Palestine's Gaza and West Bank territories and Syria's Golan Heights region.